 Waterfront villas give you a sense of seclusion at this newly renovated hotel, which boasts four swimming pools to let you change your scenery daily.

 Although Parrot Key Hotel and Villas is a couple of miles from the center of Key West, a daytime shuttle makes it easy to get to shopping and dining outlets, or you can rent a bike to enhance your freedom to explore.
 Guests who prefer to stay close to their home-away-from-home can enjoy a wide range of water activities, including kayaking, stand-up paddleboarding, and snorkeling, with equipment provided by the hotel.
 Travel + Leisure magazine named Parrot Key one of the Best New Hotels in the World for 2019.

 Your luxurious vacation on Key West starts long before you take your first step onto the beach.
-Book a reliable Blacklane car service to start your vacation off right from the moment you deplane, and travel to your favorite hotel in comfort and style.
+Book a reliable Blacklane car service in Key West to start your vacation off right from the moment you deplane, and travel to your favorite hotel in comfort and style.